Goodwillie House, 26 Goodwillie Road, Barnet Center, VT

 Phone: (802) 424-1090

 The St. Johnsbury History & Heritage Center serves as a gateway to preserve, educate, and celebrate St. Johnsbury's historic legacy.
-The Center is currently in the process of purchasing a permanent home in St. Johnsbury for local historical artifacts that have been in storage for many years and not available for public exhibition.
+Local historical artifacts that have been in storage for many years are now on exhibit at the Center.
 The Center's primary focus is to preserve these valuable collections while promoting history education.
 The Center's vision is to inspire an appreciation of St. Johnsbury's history and traditions and to build a historical foundation and understandings of our collective past for our community's future.

 Municipal Building, 37 Dane Road, Sheffield, VT